Leonard Patrick: Government informant and imprisonment

+Jack Ruby

 Patrick had an acquaintance with Jack Ruby, the killer of Lee Harvey Oswald.
+His brother Jack Patrick was married to a distant cousin of Ruby.
+On 25 November 1963, a day after Ruby assassinated Oswald, Patrick was interviewed by the FBI after they received a tip that Patrick had run Ruby out of Chicago.
+The FBI interview report, records that Patrick was a "neighbourhood chum" of Ruby and that they attended the same school.
+It adds that Patrick "frequently saw Rubenstein [Ruby] in the neighbourhood and always spoke with him, as did everyone else who grew up in the West Side", but that they were not close friends.
+Patrick's denial to the FBI that Ruby was involved in organized crime was among the evidence the Warren Commission, charged with investigating Kennedy's assassination, cited for its assertion that "the evidence does not establish a significant link between Ruby and organized crime".

 He claimed that "I never was what you would call running around with him or anything like that.
 I knew of him.
 I knew him when he was a kid.
 He lived in the next block from me".
 However the House Select Committee on Assassinations determined that Ruby had called Patrick in the summer of 1963.
-On 25 November 1963, a day after Ruby assassinated Oswald, Patrick was interviewed by the FBI after they received a tip that Patrick had ran Ruby out of Chicago.
-The FBI interview report, records that Patrick was a "neighbourhood chum" of Ruby and that they attended the same school.
-It adds that Patrick "frequently saw Rubenstein [Ruby] in the neighbourhood and always spoke with him, as did everyone else who grew up in the West Side", but that they were not close friends.
-Patrick was called to testify before the Warren Commission in 1964, he told the commission that Ruby had no significant links to organized crime.
-Patrick's statement was among the evidence the Commission cited for its assertion that "the evidence does not establish a significant link between Ruby and organized crime".